- How to Make Your Resume Look Professional

 Have a resume that can be adjustable

-Every time you apply for job make sure to adjust your CV to suit the different companies’ job descriptions.
+Every time you apply for a job make sure to adjust your CV to suit the different companies’ job descriptions.
 There is no way you can have one CV for the positions you are applying for.

 Be brief and on point

-A professional resume should few pages, the number of pages are determined by the years of experience, level of education, number of publication etc. A good cv should not lack points or bullets especially where you pointing out your current and previous responsibilities.
-Bullets makes the information to be precise and easy to read compared to paragraphs.
+A professional resume should few pages, the number of pages are determined by the years of experience, level of education, number of publication, etc. A good cv should not lack points or bullets especially where you point out your current and previous responsibilities.
+Bullets make the information to be precise and easy to read compared to paragraphs.

 Do not use more than one font

 Many consider Times New Roman as the best font to use in in your resume.
-Let the font size be one and consistence on every page.
+Let the font size be one and consistent on every page.
 This will display professionalism in your CV.
-Never use colored font no matter how much you want to put an emphasis on something
+Never use a colored font no matter how much you want to emphasize something

-For professionalism use chronological, functional or the combination of both type of CV
+For professionalism use chronological, functional, or a combination of both types of CV

-In regard to the type of resume to use, you can choose one that will clearly bring out the best of you in regard to what the job advert requires.
-If you have stayed in the same company for a long period of time you can use chronological type of cv.
+Regarding the type of resume to use, you can choose one that will bring out the best of you in regard to the job advert.
+If you have stayed in the same company for a long time, you can use a chronological type of cv.
 This will clearly outline the growth you have had through the corporate ladder.
-Functional type of resume would fit if you have developed much skills and knowledge regardless of where or how.
+A functional type of resume would fit if you have developed many skills and knowledge regardless of where or how.
 Many people prefer the combined resume that takes characteristics of both functional and combined resumes.

-Let you cover letter and CV speak the same
+Let your cover letter and CV speak the same

 Look for professional CV/resume templates

 A professional resume template can be good in helping you get a good format in which you can write your cv.
-There are several online sites that have CV template, so do your research and find one of the best.
+Several online sites have CV templates, so do your research and find one of the best.